about Leah Taggart...

 I’d love to tell you how I came to be a therapist, because I haven’t always been one.
 For a lot of years I worked with numbers and organising information, goods and people, while also being a house wife and mother to two wonderful human beings.

 Back in 2014 however, I hit what I call my lowest point in life.
 My health had been declining – again! – and my food intolerances had increased so much that I was only eating meat.
 No vegetables, or cereals, or dairy, or soy.
 Just meat.
 And it’s not like I was super health conscious because I was drinking Coke Zero like it was going out of fashion.
 Only that or water.
-Everything in life just felt like a big struggle.
+Everything in life felt like a big struggle.
 I was time poor and hating my every day going to work for a man who was ripping me off and had little boundaries when it came to a working relationship.
-And all the while my demanding husband seemingly sat at home doing virtually nothing.
+And all the while my demanding husband seemingly sat at home doing virtually nothing to support me or our family.
 You could say I was pretty resentful….
 And, if that wasn’t already enough to cope with, the new doctor a friend had “forced” me to go to had just run all these tests and told me I was dying – that one by one all my body systems were shutting down, and that it was all caused by stress.
 It was a pretty low point in life alright.

 Yet I couldn’t recognise at the time that I was stressed.
 I flat out denied it.
 I told the doctor I was the most laid-back easy-going person I knew.
 But the doctor insisted and strongly suggested I leave my job AND get rid of all the men in my life who were sucking the life out of me, and to instead go and paint or do whatever would get me into my “happy place”.
 She recommended a few books too, there was one on adrenal fatigue and a few woo woo ones, and wrote me a referral to see a psychologist she knew.
 This was the first time I hadn’t been pushed pills or potions or sent off to a specialist or asked not to return or told, “Sorry, I just don’t know what is wrong with you.”